GaloisInc/saw-training/Swap.rst

 Exercise: Testing Your Broken Swap
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Try to discover your own broken version of ``swap`` using manual and random testing.
-How well did they solve this particular problem?
+Try to discover the defects in your own broken version of ``swap`` using manual and random testing.
+How well did each testing technique solve this particular problem?

 Symbolic Execution
 ------------------